 A brief guide to virtual internships

-What are virtual internships?
+What are virtual internships and experience days?

 Internships are work experience placements in which people intern at an organisation to gain valuable employability skills and potentially a permanent placement.
 Virtual internships are conducted entirely remotely, using software and applications such as Zoom, Microsoft Teams, Google Workspace, Slack, email, telephones and webinars.